Canopus-Development/Aeodos/docs/installation/README.md

-# Aeodos Installation Guide
+# Aoede Installation Guide

 ## Overview
-Aeodos provides a robust platform for AI-driven website generation.
+Aoede provides a robust platform for AI-driven website generation.
 This guide walks you through the initial installation and setup.

 ## Prerequisites
 - Python 3.9+